MyDigiTwinNL/CDF2FHIR/README.md

-# FHIR Cohort Data Transformer
+# CDF2FHIR - Cohort-study to FHIR Data Transformation

-The FHIR Cohort Data Transformer is a TypeScript tool designed to transform cohort-study data into FHIR-compliant data.
+CDF2FHIR is a TypeScript tool designed to transform cohort-study data into FHIR-compliant data.
 This tool allows you to specify and test the pairing rules between the cohort-study data and the properties of a given FHIR resource.
 Once you have defined these rules, you can link them to one or more FHIR-compliant templates.
+This requires the cohort study data to be previously transformed into the CDF format.

 ## Features